themanaworld/policies/policies/terms-of-service.md

 ## Your agreement

-You agree to not use our services to propagate any abusive, obscene, vulgar, slanderous, hateful, threatening, sexually-orientated or any other material that may violate any laws be it of your country, the country where "The Mana World" is hosted or International Law.
+You agree to not use our services to propagate any abusive, obscene, vulgar, slanderous, hateful, threatening, racist, sexually-orientated or any other material that may violate any laws be it of your country, the country where
+"The Mana World" is hosted or International Law.
 You also agree to don't share material or content which is not owned by you, or which you do not have the rights to share.

 You agree to follow all the rules applicable to you, including but not limited to the [Game Rules](https://policies.themanaworld.org/rules).
 The Mana World may,